peterrrock2/binary-ensemble/README.md

 to which the answer is "of course!"

 This is where the other aspects of `reben`come into play.
-If we would like to produce a new mapping for our shapefiles so that they are sorted according to some key value then we may use the command
+If we would like to produce a new mapping for our dual-graph files so that they are sorted according to some key value then we may use the command

 ```
-reben -m ben -s <shapefile-name> -k <key-name>  <ben-file-name>
+reben -m ben -s <dual-graph-file-name> -k <key-name>  <ben-file-name>
 ```

 In our example, the CO_small.json file has the GEOID20 key that we would like to sort